types of water lilies

 cape blue water lily

-This is an unusual type of water lily because it can survive in a dry river bed for a long period of time, even without rainfall.
+This is an unusual type of flower because it can survive in a dry river bed for a long period of time, even without rainfall.
 Another interesting characteristic is that the plant blooms repeatedly.

 These flowers stay close at night.
 It thrives in a warm climate.
 The plant can also spread up to 8 feet.
 And even though the name says blue they are actually a purple color.